-Mixed Results For A Test Of Vitamin C For Sepsis
+'Tantalizing' Results For A Test Of Vitamin C For Sepsis

 Given how polarized physicians' opinions are about the value of vitamin C for sepsis, "I suspect when all is said and done this is not going to change a single person's point of view," says Dr. Craig Coopersmith, interim director of the Emory Critical Care Center at Emory University.

-The ultimately lesson here is that a single study is rarely definitive.
+The ultimate lesson here is that a single study is rarely definitive.
 In this case, everyone agrees with the cliché that more research is needed.
 Fortunately, those studies are in the works.
 Two of the biggest studies looking directly at the Marik protocol are in their end stages and could provide answers in the coming months.

 You can contact NPR Science Correspondent Richard Harris at rharris@npr.org.